Green burial tour

 Today, with a resurgence in environmental consciousness, green burial has gained renewed interest.
 It typically involves simple enshrouding or the use of biodegradable containers, thus minimizing the carbon footprint and serving as an eco-friendly and affordable alternative to conventional burial practices.

-facts on the safety of natural burial.
+facts on the safety of Green burial.

-Lack of Public Health Risk: Most city and state health departments have not raised concerns about green burial practices as dead bodies generally do not pose a public or environmental health risk.
+Lack of Public Health Risk: Most city and state health departments have not raised concerns about green burial practices as human remains generally do not pose a public or environmental health risk.
 This is supported by studies from the CDC, WHO, and other international health groups on mass graves and data from forensic institutes.
 These studies, compiled by the Green Burial Council, indicate that materials from decomposing bodies travel only a very short distance.

 Best Practices in Green Burials: Green burial practices include covering the body with 10-24 inches of soil to create a barrier against scavengers, burying bodies above the seasonal high water table, avoiding burial in wetlands or sources of public drinking water, not embalming the body, using biodegradable containers, and following re-wilding principles.
 These practices help ensure that the burial is environmentally safe.